argonne-lcf/AR2023/02_features/nexus-iri.md

 {% include media-img.html
    source= "ALCF-Polaris.jpg"
-   caption= "The ALCF’s Polaris supercomputer is supporting research to advance the development of an integrated research infrastructure." credit= "Argonne National Laboratory"
+   caption= "The ALCF’s Polaris supercomputer is supporting research to advance the development of an Integrated Research Infrastructure." credit= "Argonne National Laboratory"
 %}